 These error messages are a little rarer, but the mechanism of its registration is the following:

-if the defect is manifesting for warm engine (and the defect appears gradually), for several times DME will modify (overwrites) offset LTFT to significantly positive values (above +1.0 mg/stk), to inject additional fuel (to compensate the air, sucked in the intake manifold and not measured by air mass meter) and to maintain the correct fuel mixture;
+if the defect is manifesting for the warm engine (and the defect appears gradually), for several times DME will modify (overwrites) offset LTFT to significantly positive values (above +1.0 mg/stk), to inject additional fuel (to compensate the air, sucked in the intake manifold and not measured by air mass meter) and to maintain the correct fuel mixture;

 if the defect doesn’t manifest for cold engine or for a warm engine, when starting, in this case, DME detects, that the fuel mixture is very rich (thanks to modified LTFT):